lvgl/lv_binding_rust/README.md

 The build requires the environment variable bellow to be set:

 - `DEP_LV_CONFIG_PATH`: Path to the directory containing the `lv_conf.h` header file used for configuration of LVGL library.
+- (Optional) `LVGL_FONTS_DIR`: Directory for custom fonts generated for use in LVGL.
+See the documentation for usage.
+- (Optional) `LVGL_INCLUDE`: C headers to include during the build if using the `drivers` feature, comma-separated.
+The default is `/usr/include,/usr/local/include`.
+- (Optional) `LVGL_LINK`: C libraries to link in during the build if using the `drivers` feature, comma-separated.
+The default is `SDL2`.

 We recommend the `lv_conf.h` file to be in your project's root directory.
 If so, the command to build your project would be:
 ```shell script